iskyd/blog/_posts/2024-02-01-zig-bitcoin-part2.md

 https://github.com/ziglang/zig/issues/5763).
 You can find my implementation of Bip 38 [here](https://github.com/iskyd/walle/blob/main/src/bip38/bip38.zig).
 As of today there is a big major issue in my code: passphrase is not passed as bytes but as a string to the scrypt algorithm.
 This is due to the fact that trying to convert a string to bytes using std.mem.asBytes results in some sort of random behaviour that I have not yet checked.

+#### build.zig
+During the development of bip 38 I needed to run tests a lot of times.
+Using zig build test I can execute all the tests, but I just want to run the tests specified in some files.
+Apparently there is no way to specify the files as args using zig build test.
+I can run single test using zig test commmand, but I have to link everything manually, so this would have been result in a Makefile, which I really don't want :)
+Here's come the power of the zig build system: you can implement yourself this behaviour using the build.zig in few lines of code.
+I have a unit_test.zig file that is the default one used by zig build test that includes all the tests.
+Otherwise you can specify as args the files that contains the tests.
+This way everything is declared inside the build.zig file and you can just run ```zig build test -- src/bip38/bip38.zig``` in order to execute only the bip 38 tests.
+[Here](https://github.com/iskyd/walle/blob/main/build.zig) you can find my implementation of build.zig.

 #### Next steps

 I need to fix the Bip 38 implementation using the passphrase as bytes and try to compare results with other implementation to garantuee the usability.